MatissesProjects/MatisseComfyNodes/README.md

 selects an image from a list of images.
 Can be the first, last, or a random image

 ### image text generator
-uses a llm that I host locally, but the node can be modified to allow you to call your own llm if you have one (feature coming soon)
+uses a llm that I host locally, but the node can be modified to allow you to call your own llm if you have one